BlidDev/Niv/wiki/string.md

 # Overview:

-Out of the gate, Nest comes with some basic string manipulation command.
+Out of the gate, Nest comes with some basic string manipulation commands.

 ___